 Call for Abstract

-4th International Conference on Clinical and Counseling Psychology, will be organized around the theme “Scoping out Novel Innovations & Methodologies in Psychological Field”
+5th International Conference on Clinical and Counseling Psychology, will be organized around the theme “Innovative approaches of Clinical Psychology for better patient care”

-Clinical Psychologists 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Clinical Psychologists 2019
+CLINICAL PSYCHOLOGISTS 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in CLINICAL PSYCHOLOGISTS 2020

 Submit your abstract to any of the mentioned tracks.